TeenahApp/mobile/readme.md

 16. After adding a relationship with number it shows nothing.
 18. Do not forget to add a job for calculating the ages.
 19. View event: the creator has a not updated information.
-20. Consider back button after adding a new event.
-22. Creator image is enlarging when appearing again -- also reloading the image twise.
-25. The image should not be reloaded again and agian whenever the cell appears.
-26. Update the likes count whenever the member likes a member, event, media.
 27. Notify the user whenever the member has been added, in member relations context.
-28. Liking a comment has some issues, when liking another comment after liking one comment.
-29. Has some issue when logining in.

 FIXES: